Costs and Emissions Comparison

 In Victoria, most homes have natural gas cooking and hot water supply, with either gas ducted heating or an electric heat pump.

-An average Melbourne home with natural gas cooking and an instantaneous hot water system uses 22Gj of gas per year.
-Current annual costs will be around $809, compared to $1,412 comparable electric cooking and hot water system (on a standard tariff) - that’s a saving of $603 per year.
-Even if your electric hot water is on the off peak tariff, which only heats your water at certain times of the day (and is one of the main causes of running out of hot water) you can still save $292 by using natural gas.
+An average Melbourne home with natural gas cooking and an instantaneous hot water system uses 21Gj of gas per year.
+Current annual costs will be around $844, compared to $939 for comparable electric cooking and hot water system (on a standard tariff) - that’s a saving of $95 per year.

-And your carbon emissions will be 83% lower than those from electric appliances due to the high portion of electricity generated from coal power stations.
-Emissions comparisons are based on data from the Department of Industry, Science, Energy and Resources - National Greenhouse Accounts Factors Report which includes current emissions data for electricity and natural gas for each state.
+And your carbon emissions will be 76% lower than those from electric appliances due to approximately 70% of network electricity is generated from coal power stations.
+(Emissions comparisons are based on data from the Department of Industry, Science, Energy and Resources - National Greenhouse Accounts Factors Report which includes current emissions data for electricity and natural gas for each state.)

 South Australia - Natural Gas for Cooking, Hot Water and Heating